department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Toxic Exposure Delivery Plan.md

 - Internal dependency: completion of /generatePDF endpoint migration in backup submissions (team 2)

-## Planned Delivery Timeline April 2024 - June 2024
+## Planned Delivery Timeline MVP Release April 2024 - July 2024
 This delivery plan is segmented into pieces of functionality that are available to view in staging as a cohesive end to end user experience.
 Based on the way the data is structured, it has been broken out to segment the different questions of column 4 of the 526ez as key milestones.

 Sprints noted with an asterisk (*) will have flexible delivery completion, depending on the availability of the Lighthouse /submit endpoint.
 The official production release to users cannot occur without the /submit endpoint available in the production environment.